indra281/kubernetes/Kubernetes_Setup_using_kubeadm_centos.md

-# Kubernetes Cluster installation using kubeadm
+# Kubernetes Cluster installation using kubeadm ( Cent OS)
 Follow this documentation to set up a Kubernetes cluster on __CentOS__ 7 machines.

-This documentation guides you in setting up a cluster with one master node and two worker nodes.
+This documentation guides you in setting up a cluster with one master node and  worker nodes.

 ## Prerequisites:
 1. System Requirements
     >Master:  (2 CPUs and 2GB Memory)  recommed
     >Worker Nodes:

-1. Open Below ports in the Security Group.
+1. Open Below ports in the Security Group.  ( If AWS servers)
    #### Master node:
     `6443
     32750